Skip to content

 console.log("File uploaded:", uploaded.file_id)

-Pass the folder _id in folder_ids — the assistant retrieves from every file in that folder.
+Pass the folder _id in folder_ids — the AI agent retrieves from every file in that folder.
 Use board_ids to attach a CRM data-board (its items become a knowledge source — see Resources → Boards & items).
 The legacy knowledge_hubs field is deprecated.

 name: "Support Bot",